johndimm/checkin-today-okay/README.md

 ```
 to: caregiver@gmail.com

-Hi caregiver, if you are receiving this message it could mean that I need help.
+Dear Caregiver, if you are receiving this message it could mean that I need help.

 Could you please check with me?
 Thanks, I would really appreciate it.

 Your friend,

-  concerned@gmail.com
+  Concerned About Being Alone All The Time
 ```

 ## Check-in